ExcelFunctions.net Logo

 5 1

-Further information on the Excel Imaginary function can be found on the Microsoft Office website.
+Further details of the Excel Imaginary function are provided on the Microsoft Office website.

 Imaginary Function Errors